Nitrokey/nitrokey-documentation/nethsm/system_recovery.rst

       BMC KVM console view

    This window will show you the graphical output of the NetHSM installer.
-   Please keep this second window open together with the main window from the BMC.
+   Keep this second window open together with the main window from the BMC.
 8. Change to the view *Overview* from the top of the menu on the left.
 9. In the box *Override Boot Device*, select *USB_BMC-virtual_media* from the drop-down next to *Select a Boot Device*.